 5. Keep your cat active during the day

-Yes, like many of our patients you are probably saying, “How?
-We are new parents, I don’t have time for sleep much less play time with the kitty.”
+Yes, like many of our patients you are probably saying, How?
+We are new parents, I don’t have time for sleep much less play time with the kitty.
 We understand.
 As parents of 2 babies and many four legged fur babies, we understand how very short on time you are.
 Playing with your cat is way down the list of priorities.

 In this situation, telling you to play with your cat more is like training a fish to fly.
 Sorry no, it isn’t going to fly.

 What we want you to be aware of is that you should at the very least, try to make some time for your cat even with your insanely crazy schedule.
 Treat it like any other must do task.
 Just like doing the laundry or preparing food, schedule some time every day.
 Playing just prior to feeding time is the most ideal.
 This is because the play mimics hunting activity which your cat’s ancestors and wild counterparts do prior to eating their prey.
-Also your cat will do less “hunting” or other undesirable behaviors.

 Another recommendation we make to our patients is to involve other family members as much as possible.
 As your baby gets older, you can even play with your cat and your baby at the same time.
 This furthers the bond between your child and cat.

-By using the above 5 ways, you will keep your cat out of your child’s crib or bassinet.
+WIth preparation and using the above 5 ways, you will keep your cat out of your child’s crib or bassinet.
 You can find more tips about playing with your cat when short on time here.
 Solo play toys and electronic toys are your cat and your best friends.